 - Roll out two of the dough balls into 8-inch discs, using a little flour if necessary.

 - On one disk, spread out a third of the onion mixture evenly.

 - Moisten the edges of the second disc by brushing on a smidgen of water, then press down on top of the other disc with the filling.
 Press the edges together to seal.

 - Roll out the pizza into a 12-inch round.
 Make two more pizzas the same way using the remaining dough balls.

 - Place the pizza on a lightly oiled baking sheet.
 Bake each pizza in the oven, one or two at a time, for 22-23 minutes or until lighty golden and crisp.

 - Brush the top with olive oil as soon as it comes out of the oven.
-I also brushed a mixture of 1 tbsp olive oil + 1 tsp dijon mustard + 1 tsp garlic powder on one, and the added flavor was delicious.

 - Cut into wedges, and enjoy!